Compare/fixmystreet-pro

 Councillor & MP directoryNoYes

-Per-ward static SEO pagesNoYes (23 wards + growing)
+Per-ward static SEO pagesNoYes (704 wards live)

 When each tool wins

-Use FixMyStreet Pro if:
+Use FixMyStreet Pro if

-Use Senra Radar if:
+Use Senra Radar if

 Can I use both?